 4 Reasons to Sell Your Losers

-Whether the result of a market downturn or just lackluster performance, losses in our portfolios are something we all experience.
-Fortunately, losing investments can have a silver lining: Through so-called tax-loss harvesting, you may be able to use them to lower your tax liability and better position your portfolio going forward.
+We all experience losses in our portfolios, whether because of a market downturn or just lackluster performance.
+Fortunately, losing investments can have a silver lining.
+Through tax-loss harvesting, you may be able to use them to lower your tax liability and better position your portfolio.

-Here are four situations in which it might make sense to ditch your losers—and what to consider if you plan to reinvest the proceeds.
+Here are four situations in which it might make sense to sell your losers—and what to consider if you plan to reinvest the proceeds.

 1. You want to realize some gains